Daniel Gygax

-Daniel Gygax (born 28 August 1981) is a Swiss former professional footballer who played as a midfielder.
-Gygax earned 35 caps for the Swiss national team, playing at two European Championships and the 2006 FIFA World Cup.
+Daniel Gygax (born 28 August 1981) is a Swiss former professional footballer who played as a winger or attacking midfielder.
+He earned 35 caps for the Swiss national team, playing at two European Championships and the 2006 FIFA World Cup.
+At club level, Gygax played mostly for Swiss clubs but has also played in France for Lille and Metz, before moving to Germany to play for 1.
+FC Nürnberg.